Phase structure and critical phenomena in 2-flavor QCD by holography: Thermodynamics quantities and phase diagram

 Having comprehensively examined all thermodynamic quantities, we construct the phase diagram for 2-flavor QCD matter regarding temperature and baryon chemical potential, as depicted in Fig.~\ref{PTD}.
 The green curve denotes the phase boundary for the first-order phase transition, uniquely determined by the characteristic swallowtail behavior of the free energy.
 The blue dashed line represents the tangent of the first-order phase transition line at the CEP, which will be called the first-order axis.
 The location of the CEP $(\mu_{\text{CEP}},\, T_{\text{CEP}})=(219\,\text{MeV}, \, 182\, \text{MeV})$ is marked with the red point.
 Therefore, the smooth crossover between the hadronic phase of color-neutral bound states at low $T$ and small $\mu_B$, and the QGP at high $T$ and large $\mu_B$ transforms a first-order transition with increasing chemical potential.
 Moreover, the critical temperature decreases as $\mu_B$ is increased.
-We also include the location of CEP predicted by other low-energy effective models.
-Our CEP is relatively close to the one predicted by PNJL-1~\cite{McLerran:2008ua}.
+An interesting point is that the location of the CEP from our holographic theory is at $\mu_\text{CEP}/T_\text{CEP}=1.2$, while the extrapolation of lattice data yields the CEP in $1.5\pm 0.2 \leq \mu_\text{CEP}/T_\text{CEP} \leq 1.85\pm0.04$~\cite{Gupta:2014qka, Datta:2016ukp}.
+From the right panel of Fig.~\ref{latt-rho}, it can be observed that the baryon number densities from holography align very well with those from lattice calculations when $\mu_B/T<1$.
+However, above this threshold, it appears that lattice techniques do not work as effectively, leading to a slight discrepancy with the holographic results.
+We also include the location of CEP predicted by other approaches.
+Our CEP is relatively close to those predicted by QPM~\cite{Srivastava:2010xa}, LTE~\cite{Gavai:2004sd}, and HB~\cite{Antoniou:2005gn}.
+Specifically, the CEP predicted by LTE is at $\mu_\text{CEP}/T_\text{CEP}\approx1.1$, which is lower than our predicted value, $\mu_\text{CEP}/T_\text{CEP}=1.2$.
+Therefore, the lattice group could easily validate our prediction for CEP by either employing different methods that work well up to $\mu_B/T<1.25$ or by accumulating a large amount of data around $\mu_B/T=1.2$.
 Furthermore, we show the location of the CEP at $(\mu_{\text{CEP}},\, T_{\text{CEP}})=(555\,\text{MeV}, \, 105\, \text{MeV})$ predicted by our 2+1 flavor holographic model~\cite{Cai:2022omk}.
-Notably, the substantial influence of dynamical quark flavors on the location becomes apparent. {The phase diagram of 2-flavor holographic QCD was also qualitatively studied in~\cite{Chen:2020ath, Chen:2019rez} using the potential reconstruction method.
-There is no first-order deconfinement phase transition in the $T-\mu_B$ plane, while there develops a first-order chiral phase transition as $\mu_B$ is increased.}
+Notably, the substantial influence of dynamical quark flavors on the location becomes apparent.
+The phase diagram of 2-flavor holographic QCD was also qualitatively studied in~\cite{Chen:2020ath, Chen:2019rez} using the potential reconstruction method.
+There is no first-order deconfinement phase transition in the $T-\mu_B$ plane, while there develops a first-order chiral phase transition as $\mu_B$ is increased.